 3) Water Quality Monitoring and Drinking Water Treatment.

-This event is part of our Ideas to shape the future: Student Leaders in Climate Action and Research webinar series.
+This was the second event in our Ideas to shape the future: Student Leaders in Climate Action and Research webinar series.
 Follow us on Twitter to stay up to date on upcoming student webinars and other IC3 events and programming.